 In the interim, when my friends and I went looking for a turn-of-the-century Parisian bistro, we would often head for Orsay on Lexington Avenue, La Goulue’s sister restaurant, likewise owned by the restaurateur Jean Denoyer.

-Pulling up in front of 29 East 61st Street, I sat there gazing at the restaurant—at the light and lovely traditional lace curtains filtering the light from the street, at the name printed bold overhead, the door with its outdated sticker.
+Pulling up in front of 29 East 61st Street, I sat there gazing at the restaurant—at the light and lovely lace curtains filtering the light from the street, at the name printed bold overhead, at the door with its outdated sticker.

 As I fetched in my handbag for my camera to take this photo, the cab driver asked: "Did you make a mistake?
 Do we have the wrong place?"

 "No, it’s the right place," I said.
 "It's that I haven’t seen it in years.
 It's as if I'm looking at a long lost friend and not believing my eyes.
 And hoping my imagination's not working overtime."